erewok/pelecanus/README.md

 #### Searching Keys and Values

-You can also use the methods `search_key` and `search_value` in order to find all the paths that lead to keys or values you are searching for.
+You can also use the methods `search_key` and `search_value` in order to find all the paths that lead to keys or values you are searching for (data comes from the [Open Library API](https://openlibrary.org/developers/api)).

 ```python
 >>> book = {'ISBN:9780804720687': {'preview': 'noview', 'bib_key': 'ISBN:9780804720687', 'preview_url': 'https://openlibrary.org/books/OL7928788M/Between_Pacific_Tides', 'info_url': 'https://openlibrary.org/books/OL7928788M/Between_Pacific_Tides', 'thumbnail_url': 'https://covers.openlibrary.org/b/id/577352-S.jpg'}}